filamentgroup/enhance/README.md

-### Additional Methods
+### Additional Methods and Properties

-Enhance has a few more methods that you might use.
+Enhance has a few more methods and properties that you might use in more complicated scenarios.

 - `load`: Load a single CSS** or JavaScript file.
 This method accepts one argument, a string reference to a file.
 The type of file is determined by file extension.
 Example: